-These changes should also be reflected in the reporting process, which can also mean the existing financial consolidation reporting process turns disarray, and therefore, requires finance personnel to input information manually.
+These changes should also be reflected in the reporting process, which can also mean the existing financial consolidation reporting process turns into disarray, and therefore, requires finance personnel to input information manually.

 Spreadsheets offer a simple look and feel, and everybody can edit them.
 The freedom to alter almost anything in spreadsheets is the root cause of multiple frauds and data manipulation which has happened countless times in the past, and even today.

 All of the above issues can be resolved with the right financial management software.
-The solution stores all information in one single repository and allows the consolidating and reporting processes to occur in real-time, eliminating the prolonged waiting time sending data back-and-forth.
+The solution stores all information in one single repository and allows the consolidating and reporting processes to occur in real-time, eliminating the prolonged waiting time sending data back and forth.

 Advanced financial management software also allows instant access to quality insights, which can significantly increase visibility.
 For example, mergers and acquisitions within the fiscal year can be easily added into the system to reflect the business' current financial position accurately or to ensure the continuity of the year-to-year forecast.